 Both the GMP completed for the original Preserve in 1991 and the Addition GMP completed in 2010 articulated the need to manage hunting within the Preserve.
 Hunting is currently permitted within the original boundaries of the Preserve and is managed cooperatively by the NPS and FWC through the NPS/FWC Cooperative Partnership Agreement (see appendix B).
-The Addition has never been open to public hunting either before or after its acquisition.
+The Addition has never been open to public hunting since its acquisition by the NPS; however, hunting occurred on private lands in the Addition prior to the acquisition of the lands by the NPS.
 In accordance with the GMP and the Addition GMP, the goal of this document is to develop a hunting management plan for the entire Preserve, including the Addition, and to analyze the impacts associated with three alternatives for managing hunting in the Preserve.